 High school history textbooks throughout the United States tend to highlight the significant individuals who have shaped the historical landscape.
 Significance, however, is oftentimes based on being a white man in government.
 What would a high school classroom function like if students could learn about those who are similar to them and inspire them rather than a one-sided version of history?
 This is not to say that history needs to be taught solely from the perspective of “forgotten heroes,” because others are imperative in understanding American history.
-This is to say though that history needs to become more relevant and familiar to students and citizens alike.
+This is to say though that history needs to become more relevant, diverse, and inclusive for students and citizens alike.

 When I started this project a little over two years ago, I...
 Read More "Lessons from My American Hero: Donald Barney (1929–2020)"

 I’ll never forget the moment in which I realized the history I...
 Read More "Why Write and Rewrite about History’s Heroes?"